Enjoy a beautiful day outdoors around the best lakes near Asheville, NC – many within the city or under 1.5 hours away.

 Located directly in Asheville, find lakes with Christmas light displays, a bird sanctuary, and the best sunsets.
 These lakes house biking and hiking trails along with camping, fishing, and boating.

-Then, enjoy the lakes around Asheville in favorite mountain towns, including Black Mountain, Weaverville, and Bryson City.
+Then, enjoy the lakes around Asheville in your favorite mountain towns, including Black Mountain, Weaverville, and Bryson City.

 After your picnic or casual stroll, head into each city’s more bustling downtown areas for restaurants, breweries, bars, and shopping.